coreflighttech/B737-MCP/README.md

 -Check baud rate is 115200 and then upload the hex file.
 Important Note: While uploading, never cut the communication of the MCP.
 Otherwise, there is no way to recovery if damaged.

+[STABLE] XPL_MCP_v4.1.1.hex is written to communciate Core Flight Tech.
+MCP with X-Plane 11 Zibo737.

-XPL_MCP_v4.hex file is used for communicating the Core Flight Tech.
+[BETA] XPL_MCP_v4.hex file is for communicating the General Autopilot with the Core Flight Tech.
 MCP and X-Plane11 Zibo737.

-[BETA] XPL_MCP_v4_2.hex file is written for with X-Plane 11 Aircraft that use general datarefs.
+[BETA] XPL_MCP_v4_2.hex file is also Beta-Version for with X-Plane 11 Aircraft that use general datarefs.
 MCP works as a general Autopilot.

-Any help or feedback, please leave an e-mail to info@coreflighttech.com
+Any feedback, please leave an e-mail to info@coreflighttech.com